OBSERVING SEALS SAFELY

 More than half of the worlds Grey seal population lives and breeds around the U.K. coast.
 The largest populations are found on the Farne Islands, the Cornish coast and Strangford Lough in Northern Ireland, but there is a sizeable population around the rocky North Wales coast.

 Around the Little Orme, seals may be seen all year round, there are often one or two swimming around in the sea of the small rocky cove known as Angel Bay and sometimes at low tide there may be one or two hauled out on the beach.
-But the best time to see seals in any numbers is when they are on shore to breed or to moult.
+Numbers may increase when they are on shore to breed or to moult.
 Around our UK coasts, grey seals breed and pup during the autumn from September to mid December and the birth of pups peaks during October and November.
 They moult during June and July.

 The scientific name for the Grey Seal is Halichoerus grypus, which rather unflatteringly translates as ‘hooked-nose sea pig’.
 They are the third rarest seal in the world and in Britain are protected by law during the breeding season, from September 1st to December 31st, during which period the females come ashore to give birth to their pups.